rocky-linux/documentation/en/rocky/8/guides/RL_rsync_ssh.md

 `00 23   *  *  *    /usr/local/sbin/rsync_dirs`

-What this says is run this command at 00 minutes, 23 hundred hours, every day, every month, and every day of the week.
+What this says is to run this command at 00 minutes, 23 hundred hours, every day, every month, and every day of the week.
 Save your cron entry with:

 `Shift : wq!`

-or with the commands that your favorite editor uses for saving a file.
+... or with the commands that your favorite editor uses for saving a file.

 # Conclusions

-While rsync may not be as flexible or powerful, it can have a lot of uses for simple synchronization.
+While rsync may not be as flexible or powerful as some of the other options, it offers simple file synchronization.
+And there's always a use for that.